garrettsutula/trellis-uml/readme.md

 #### System
 Each system diagram exports a default that instantiates one `System` and zero or more `Component` and `ComponentRelationship` classes that represent all the different Network, Deployment, and Logical components in the system.

-From these definitions, the following digrams are generated:
+From these definitions, the following diagrams are generated:

 - [System Diagram](./readme/System%20Diagram%20Appointments.png) - Highest-level representation of the system, typically included and used in high level enterprise architecture diagrams.
 - [Network Diagram](./readme/Network%20Diagram%20Appointments.png) - Overview of execution environments (components represented by `node` in diagrams, e.g. `Domain`, `Device`, and `ExecutionEnvironment`) and the network connections established between them.